If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 If you’d like a more in depth tour of the market, the New York High Line, Chelsea & Meatpacking District Tour is the one to book.

-We would definitely recommend putting Chelsea Market on your New York bucket list.
+We would definitely recommend putting Chelsea Market on your NYC bucket list.
 Not only for the incredible selection of foods on offer but also to browse the stalls and soak up the amazing atmosphere of this incredible complex.

 24. Vessel At Hudson Yards